philippemezzadri/frisquet-esphome/README.md

         - climate.heat_curve.reset_integral_term: boiler_climate
 ```

-Those lines in the YAML file will expose three [services](https://www.home-assistant.io/docs/scripts/service-calls/) in Home Assistant that can be called with the following lines (provided that the ESP name is `myFrisquetBoiler`):
+Those lines in the YAML file will expose three [services](https://www.home-assistant.io/docs/scripts/service-calls/) in Home Assistant that can be called with the following lines (provided that the ESP device name is `myFrisquetBoiler`):

 ### Set climate control parameters